MenAllen/MySudoku/README.md

 # Code base for Project Sudoku
-Description: A sudoku grid to help in case of human deadlock, based on HTML/CSS & Javascript
+Description: A sudoku grid based on HTML/CSS & Javascript to help solve or build sudoku grid

 ## Software tools used
  - Visual Studio Code V1.71